Sign In Register

 Is Piedmont a Good Place to Live?

-Based on current data, Piedmont receives an overall livability score of 5.0 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, low unemployment, a low poverty rate, high health insurance coverage.
-Areas to be aware of include long commute times.
+Based on current data, Piedmont receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, low crime rates, abundant sunshine.
+Areas to be aware of include high obesity rates.
 Piedmont stands out as an excellent place to live, with strong marks across most quality-of-life indicators.

 Economy & Jobs

-The median household income in Piedmont is $125,000, which is significantly higher than the national average — 66% above $75,149.
+The median household income in Piedmont is $125,000, which is significantly higher than the national average / 66% above $75,149.
 This places Piedmont among higher-income communities.
 The job market is very strong with unemployment at just 0.0%.
 Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
-Workers commute an average of 75 minutes, longer than the typical American commute of 28 minutes.

 Education